christopherhuntley/is135-docs/Setup.md

 ## Install the GitHub Desktop app.
 1. [GitHub Desktop](https://desktop.github.com) makes using Git and GitHub *a lot* easier, especially for people who don't program for a living.
 Without it you would have to enter lots of cryptic Git commands and hope that you didn't misspell something important.
 GitHub Desktop  also takes care of connecting your repositories to GitHub without having to reenter your password all the time (or deal with SSH keys).
 2. Download and install GitHub Desktop.
 3. Open the app.
-In the Github Desktop preferences (`GitHub Desktop`→`Preferences` on a Mac), i) link in your GitHub account on the `Accounts` tab and ii) set your full name and email address on the `Advanced` tab.
+You should be asked to set your identity in the preferences.
+If not (e.g., somebody, not you, has already done that) then open the preferences manually.
+Then i) link in your GitHub account on the `Accounts` tab and ii) set your full name and email address on the `Advanced` tab.
 You may also need to `Install Command Line Tools` on the Advanced tab.

 ## Install the Atom Editor.
 1. Go to the [Atom.io](https://atom.io) and read about all of Atom's killer features.